 (I'd love to see this question get clarified, unless it is deliberately left ambiguous like an ink-blot test.)

 I work with words, mostly.
 Sometimes I string them together in short stories or prose, other times I illustrate them visually for clients looking to evoke a particular feel or emotion in an ad or printed piece.
 My medium is communication.
 Words are my paint on the canvas of the human mind.

 If you don't mind, please share with us information about your violin and bow and if you have several please tell us about them as well.

-I have what I think is a non-standard Cecilio 16″ CVA-400 Viola.
-I say “non-standard,” because, unlike the official specifications for the instrument as being a matte oil finish, mine has a high-gloss varnish.
+I have what I think is a non-standard Cecilio 16" CVA-400 Viola purchased through KK Music Store.
+I say "non-standard," because, unlike the official specifications for the instrument as being a matte oil finish, mine has a high-gloss varnish.
 Nevertheless, it has a label inside listing it as a CVA-400.
-I think it’s really quite lovely for the price and as a beginner’s instrument.
+I think it's really quite lovely for the price and as a beginner's instrument.
 When I develop the skills to be able to appreciate and take advantage of the difference, I intend to replace the strings with some of a higher quality.